agc93/beatvortex/docs/content/en/docs/introduction/faq.md

 ### Why do I need Vortex for this?

 You don't!
 If you prefer using any of the other community-provided mod tools (like Mod Assistant), I recommend using them!
-In fact, Mod Assistant provides a few features that BeatVortex/Vortex (or Nexus Mods) simply doesn't support, including dependency resolution.
+In fact, Mod Assistant provides a few features that BeatVortex/Vortex (or Nexus Mods) simply doesn't support, and the two tools work in fundamentally different ways.

 BeatVortex is just an alternate method of installing mods for those who are more familiar with Vortex already.